sigmf/SigMF/sigmf-spec.md

 capture segment's `core:sample_start` key, ascending.

 All samples in a dataset are contained in exactly one capture segment.
-There SHOULD be at least one segment defined; if there are no items in the captures array it is implied that a single capture with the `core:sample_start` field equal to zero.
+There SHOULD be at least one segment defined in the captures ; if there are no items in the captures array it is implied that a single capture with the `core:sample_start` field equal to zero.
 No other metadata is implied.